ekunazanu/dotfiles/readme.md

  packets ----------> wg0 ----------------------> VPN server

  0.0.0.0/0           10.2.0.2/32                 217.1.1.1
- ::0                 fdc9:281f:04d7:9ee9::1/64   -
+ ::/0                fdc9:281f:04d7:9ee9::1/64   -
- -                   UDP/51819                   UDP/51820
+ -                   PORT:51819                  PORT:51820
- DNS 8.8.8.8 etc     DNS 10.2.0.1                -
+ DNS 8.8.8.8         DNS 10.2.0.1                -
 ```

-The above routes all packets (0.0.0.0/0, ::0) to wg0, which tunnels it to endpoint VPN server 217.1.1.1 (IPv6 too can be added if offered by VPN provider).
+The above routes all packets (0.0.0.0/0, ::/0) to wg0, which tunnels it to endpoint VPN server 217.1.1.1 (IPv6 too can be added if offered by VPN provider).
 VPN server is listening on port 58120.
-The wg0 virtual device can also receive data from VPN server on port 51819 if required.
+The wg0 virtual device receives data from VPN server on port 51819.
 The virtual device/tunnel can be created using systemd-networkd using a configuration file.

 ```
 /etc/systemd/network/99-wg0.netdev